19 Sights in Rzeszów, Poland (with Map and Images)

 Show sight on map

-The diocesan museum is a church institution founded in 1997 by the bishop of Kazimierz Górny.
-The museum was officially opened on September 22, 1998 on the occasion of European Cultural Heritage Days in Rzeszów.
-Collections are works of sacred art that came out of use, but due to the age of the diocese, most of the exhibits from its area are in the Przemyśl and Tarnów museums.
-For the first 17 years, Fr.
+The Diocesan Museum is an ecclesiastical institution founded in 1997 by Bishop Kazimierz Górny.
+The museum was officially opened on 22 September 1998 on the occasion of the European Days of Cultural Heritage in Rzeszów.
+The collections are works of sacred art that have fallen into disuse, however, due to the age of the diocese, most of the exhibits from its area are in the museums in Przemyśl and Tarnów.
+For the first 17 years it was managed by Fr.
 Franciszek Dziedzic.

 Wikipedia: Muzeum Diecezjalne w Rzeszowie (PL)